George Bailey (cricketer, born 1982): International career

 During the 2013 ODI series against India, Bailey scored a total of 478 runs, setting a record for the most runs by any batsman in a bilateral series.
 With one match remaining, he had broken the previous record of 467 set by Zimbabwe's Hamilton Masakadza in a five-match series against Kenya in 2009, which in turn was broken by India's Rohit Sharma in the same series.
 In the sixth match of the series, Bailey posted an innings of 156, and in doing so went past 1,500 ODI runs in only his 32nd innings.
 Only Hashim Amla has done it faster in 30 innings.
 Bailey became only the ninth Australian to score 1000 or more ODI runs in a calendar year.

 He was also named in the ODI XI by ESPNcricinfo for his performances in 2013.

 In November 2013, Bailey became Australia's 436th Test cap in the Ashes and was presented with the baggy green before the start of play by a former captain Mark Taylor.
 In December 2013, Bailey hit 28 runs off an over from James Anderson in the Third Ashes Test at WACA Ground equalling Brian Lara's record for the most runs off an over in Test cricket.

 He was also awarded the Men's ODI Player of the Year at the Allan Border Medal ceremony by the CA in 2014.

 On 7 September 2014, George Bailey resigned as the captain of the Australian T20I team to focus solely on the 2015 ODI World Cup.

+In 2015, Bailey was named in the Australian squad that won the 2015 Cricket World Cup.
+However, due to an injury to regular captain Michael Clarke, he played as well as captained in only one match in the tournament, the tournament opener against England, in which he scored 55 runs off 69 balls and led Australia to a comfortable 111-run victory.
+Though Australia went on to clinch their fifth World Cup defeating New Zealand by 7 wickets, Bailey did not play in any other match in the tournament and remained solely as a mentor and substitute fielder.

 In August 2017, he was named in a World XI side to play three Twenty20 International matches against Pakistan in the 2017 Independence Cup in Lahore.
 In the third match of the series, Bailey undertook wicketkeeping duties.